framazan/scibowl/web/SEO_NOTES.md

 Currently robots.txt disallows /signin and SignInSEO sets noindex.
 Keep that to avoid low-value page indexing.

 ## Meta / Structured Data
-Basic WebApplication schema added.
+Basic WebApplication schema is added in `index.html`.
+Route-level structured data (BreadcrumbList) is added for key pages in `SEO.jsx` (home/rounds/practice/multiplayer/buzzer).
 You can expand with potentialAction entries (SearchAction) or documentation linking.

+Helmet usage: Only include plain head elements directly inside `<Helmet>` (title, meta, link, script, noscript).
+Avoid custom React components as children of Helmet — they trigger `react-helmet-async` warnings.

 ## Performance / Lighthouse
 After deploying run Lighthouse.
 Ensure largest contentful paint is optimized (consider preloading critical font or using font-display swap).
 Consider adding <link rel="preconnect" to firebase domains if needed.

 ## Deployment Steps
-1. Replace domains.
-2. Run npm install in web to add react-helmet-async.
+1. Verify sciencebowl.org remains the canonical domain in all locations.
+2. Ensure `react-helmet-async` is installed and used (`HelmetProvider` in `main.jsx`).
-3. Build and deploy: npm run build && firebase deploy --only hosting
+3. Build and deploy: `npm run build` then `firebase deploy --only hosting`.

 ## Future Ideas
 - Add analytics (GA4 or privacy-friendly) and use gtag.js with consent mode.